• Home

 Isometric gluteus medius activation with step stance bridge

-• Lying on your back knees bent, place the foot of the leg you want to work more closer to your bottom and the other foot place slightly forwards so you are in a step stance.
+Lying on your back with your knees bent, position the foot of the leg you want to work more closely to your bottom, while placing the other foot slightly forward to create a step stance.
+Use a belt around your knees and gently squeeze outward, activating the gluteus medius, which is essential in hip dislocation exercises.

-• Slowly push through your heels raising your pelvis towards the ceiling, ensuring you keep the hip bones level, hold 5 secs.
+Slowly push through your heels to raise your pelvis towards the ceiling, ensuring your hip bones remain level, and hold this position for 5 seconds.
+Maintain the activation into the belt throughout the movement, both on the way up and down.

-NB: You may feel more activation in the hamstring on the leg that is more forwards, this is normal.
+Note: It’s normal to feel more activation in the hamstring of the leg that is positioned more forward during these hip dysplasia exercises in adults.

-Disclaimer: These are example exercises to aid activation of gluteus medius muscle, ensure that if you are a post-operative PAO patient you adhere to the weight bearing status that you are advised by your surgeon.
+Disclaimer: These are example exercises to aid in the activation of the gluteus medius muscle.
+If you are a post-operative PAO patient, please adhere to the weight-bearing status advised by your surgeon.

 Sliders